peter88213/nw_metadata/README.md

 This Python script searches a [novelWriter](https://novelwriter.io/) project for tags, references, comments, and synopses.
-It creates a table with a row for each heading, and a column for each metadata category.
+It creates a table with a row for each heading, and a column for each metadata key.

 The metadata table is exported as a csv file.